Jack Leach: 2018–21: Sporadic appearances

 On 29 May 2020, Leach was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
 On 17 June 2020, Leach was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
-On 4 July 2020, Leach was named as one of the nine reserve players for the first Test match of the series.
+However, Dominic Bess was preferred for the 2020 home summer.

+Leach returned to the team for the winter tours against Sri Lanka and the Anthony De Mello Trophy.
+Therein he took 28 wickets across the six tests, but did not retain his place for the summer; England instead opting not to use a spinner against New Zealand and then preferring Moeen Ali for the Pataudi Trophy.